Skeletons

 .

 Some skeletons were dancers in their former lives.
-Now undead, these odd skeletons will try to impress (and kill) the enemy by showing off their speed, stopping to lunge about acrobatically.
-They're quick in that respect, so it's tough to outrun them.
+Now undead, these odd skeletons will try to impress (and kill) the enemy by showing off their speed and agility, sprinting forward before stopping to lunge in a most acrobatic manner.
+They're quick in all such respects, making it tough to outrun them.

 .